 8. SimplyRAR (Mac)

-SimplyRAR is another awesome RAR archive tool for OS X. As the name suggests, SimplyRAR is a simple to use program that makes archiving and unarchiving files a breeze.
+SimplyRAR is another awesome archiving app for Mac OS.
+As its name suggests, SimplyRAR is a simple to use program that makes archiving and unarchiving files a breeze.
 Open it by dropping the file into the application, choosing a compression method, and pulling the trigger.
 The downside of the app is that it will be difficult to get support from the developer, as it appears they’re no longer in business.

 9. RAR Expander